Barclays Lowers Catalent (NYSE:CTLT) to Equal Weight

-Catalent (NYSE:CTLT – Get Rating) was downgraded by investment analysts at Barclays from an “overweight” rating to an “equal weight” rating in a research report issued to clients and investors on Monday, The Fly reports.
+Catalent (NYSE:CTLT – Get Rating) was downgraded by research analysts at Barclays from an “overweight” rating to an “equal weight” rating in a research note issued on Monday, The Fly reports.
+They currently have a $70.00 target price on the stock.
+Barclays‘s price objective would indicate a potential upside of 6.53% from the company’s previous close.

-Several other equities research analysts also recently commented on CTLT.
-Royal Bank of Canada lifted their price objective on Catalent from $73.00 to $85.00 in a report on Wednesday, February 8th.
-StockNews.com initiated coverage on Catalent in a report on Thursday, March 16th.
-They issued a “sell” rating for the company.
-Robert W. Baird lifted their price objective on Catalent from $75.00 to $82.00 and gave the stock an “outperform” rating in a report on Wednesday, February 8th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Catalent from $65.00 to $79.00 and gave the stock a “hold” rating in a report on Thursday, February 9th.
-Finally, Bank of America boosted their price target on Catalent from $60.00 to $78.00 in a research note on Wednesday, February 8th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $95.10.
+Other research analysts have also issued reports about the stock.
+Bank of America lifted their price objective on shares of Catalent from $60.00 to $78.00 in a research note on Wednesday, February 8th.
+Robert W. Baird lifted their price objective on Catalent from $75.00 to $82.00 and gave the company an “outperform” rating in a report on Wednesday, February 8th.
+Royal Bank of Canada boosted their price target on Catalent from $73.00 to $85.00 in a research note on Wednesday, February 8th.
+Morgan Stanley upped their target price on Catalent from $81.00 to $85.00 and gave the company an “overweight” rating in a research report on Thursday, February 9th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Catalent from $65.00 to $79.00 and gave the stock a “hold” rating in a research report on Thursday, February 9th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $95.10.

-A number of large investors have recently added to or reduced their stakes in CTLT.
-Bellevue Group AG purchased a new position in Catalent in the 3rd quarter worth approximately $34,000.
-Compagnie Lombard Odier SCmA purchased a new position in Catalent in the 4th quarter worth approximately $34,000.
-Motco purchased a new position in Catalent in the 3rd quarter worth approximately $41,000.
-Alta Advisers Ltd purchased a new stake in shares of Catalent during the 3rd quarter worth approximately $43,000.
-Finally, TCTC Holdings LLC purchased a new stake in shares of Catalent during the 4th quarter worth approximately $50,000.
-99.38% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Bellevue Group AG purchased a new position in shares of Catalent during the 3rd quarter worth $34,000.
+Compagnie Lombard Odier SCmA purchased a new position in Catalent during the 4th quarter valued at about $34,000.
+Motco purchased a new position in Catalent during the 3rd quarter valued at about $41,000.
+Alta Advisers Ltd purchased a new position in Catalent during the 3rd quarter valued at about $43,000.
+Finally, TCTC Holdings LLC purchased a new position in Catalent during the 4th quarter valued at about $50,000.
+99.38% of the stock is currently owned by hedge funds and other institutional investors.

 About Catalent